picobellobv/ephos.github.io/_posts/2019-10-13-PowerShell-Previews-on-Arch.md

 git clone https://aur.archlinux.org/powershell-preview-bin.git
 ```

 Once cloned down we'll need to modify the _PKGBUILD_ file.
-This is pretty a pretty standard step in general as it's good to review the _PKGBUILD_ even if you don't intend to modify it to make sure evil doers and bad guys didn't hide anything malicious in them!
+This is pretty a pretty standard step and generally it's good to review the _PKGBUILD_ even if you don't intend to modify it to make sure evil doers and bad guys didn't hide anything malicious in them!

 ```bash
 # Navigate into the clone Git repository for the AUR package.